sunnyc98/MNIST-Next-frames-predicion/README.md

 # Next-frames-predicion
-This code uses a Conv-LSTM network with convolutional encoder and decoders to train a model that inputs 5 previous frames, and uses them to predict the next 3 frames.
+Basic implementation of a Conv-LSTM network that inputs 5 previous frames, and uses them to predict the next 3 frames.

 The ground truth and predicted images of the MNIST moving dataset is shown below: